Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Probe
-Specifies a probe to associate with the back-end server pool.
+Specifies a probe to associate with a back-end server.

 ```yaml
 Type: PSApplicationGatewayProbe